Microplastics and Human Health: The Invisible Threat Inside Us All - Plastic Collective

 How Do Microplastics Enter Our Bodies?

-Humans are being exposed to microplastics and nanoplastics in several ways, and it’s not something we can easily avoid.
+Human bodies are being exposed to microplastics and nanoplastics contaminants in several ways, and it’s not something we can easily avoid.
 Here’s how they’re getting into our systems:

 Ingestion:

 One of the main ways we consume microplastics is through our food and water.
 Microplastics have been found in seafood like fish and shellfish, which ingest these particles from polluted oceans and rivers.
+The highest level of contamination has been found in mussels, oysters and scallops.
+In fact in a study, 100% of mussels sampled from the UK coast and from supermarkets contained microplastics.
 They’ve also been detected in drinking water, both bottled water and tap water, meaning that no matter how careful we are, microplastics are likely getting into our bodies every day via the food chain.

 Inhalation: